hivesolutions/viriatum/README.md

     --with-mysql --with-mysqli --with-gmp --with-openssl --enable-bcmath

-Addiotional information about the compilation flags may be found [here](http://php.net/manual/en/configure.about.php).
+Additional information about the compilation flags may be found [here](http://php.net/manual/en/configure.about.php).

 The PHP module must then be compiled with `CFLAGS` variable set to point to the proper include directories.